nschloe/nschloe.github.io/_posts/2022-06-27-math-on-github-follow-up.md

 It seems that GitHub haven't been able to tackle _any_ of the syntactical issues yet.
 That's no surprise: Math was added as an afterthought, and if the Markdown sanitizer is applied first, you'd have to drill that one open.
-Apparently, GitHub have refrained from doing so up until now.
+This is a major endeavor and I'm not sure if GitHub want to go down that path.
+So far, they don't.

 ### `$` vs. dollar bugs